sawincp/phase-2-project/README.md

 ![Home Screen](/Images/Home_Screen.png)

-When the user clicks on the Avengers link, it will take them to a separte page where it will list out five of the orginal Avengers along with some details for each.
+When the user clicks on the Avengers navlink, it will take them to a separte page where it will list out five of the orginal Avengers along with some details for each.
+The user is also able to click the "add your own hero" button to have them fill out a form  add in their own hero with corresponsding attributes.

 ![Character List](/Images/Character_List.png)